apache/shenyu-website/content/en/news/shenyu-2.4.0/index.md

 #### Sofa Plugin

 The `Sofa` plug-in is a plug-in used by the `Apache ShenYu` gateway to convert the `http/https` request into the `Sofa-RPC` protocol.
-It uses the `Sofa generalization` call mechanism, integrates the `Sofa-RPC client', and has functions such as `service discovery`, `load balancing` and so on.
+It uses the `Sofa generalization` call mechanism, integrates the `Sofa-RPC client`, and has functions such as `service discovery`, `load balancing` and so on.
 To use it, please add the following dependencies in the gateway, and then set it to `on` in `Admin Console` --> `Plugin Management` --> `Sofa Plugin`, and configure the `Registry Center`.
-For a more detailed introduction, please see: https://shenyu.apache.org/zh/projects/shenyu/sofa-proxy/
+For a more detailed introduction, please see: https://shenyu.apache.org/projects/shenyu/sofa-rpc-proxy/

 ```xml
   <dependency>